-As usual, one Monte Carlo step (MCS) consists in repeating this procedure N times.
+As usual, one Monte Carlo step (MCS) consists of repeating this procedure N times.

-The only parameter is the confidence increment $\Delta \eta$ that controls how fast the threshold to become a zealot is approached.
-For small $\Delta \eta$ , the formation of zealots is delayed and the agent behaves as a regular voter for a longer time.
-On the other hand, when $\Delta \eta$ is large enough, zealots easily nucleate in the center of domains, away from agents with an opposite opinion, inducing an effective curvature-driven dynamics at the interfaces in spite of its roughness.
-As a consequence, on regular 2d lattices there is an intermediate time regime in which the model behavior resembles [38] the zero-temperature kinetic Ising Model (IM0) [10].
-It is the interplay between the mechanisms that underlie both the Ising and the Voter models that is responsible for the interesting properties of the PVM discussed in the next sections.
+The only parameter is the confidence increment $\Delta \eta$, which controls how fast the threshold to become a zealot is approached.
+For small $\Delta \eta$ the formation of zealots is delayed and the agent behaves as a regular voter for a longer time.
+On the other hand, when $\Delta \eta$ is large enough, zealots easily nucleate in the center of domains, away from agents with an opposite opinion, inducing an effective curvature-driven dynamics at the interfaces despite their roughness.
+As a consequence, on regular 2D lattices, there is an intermediate time regime in which the behavior resembles [40] the zerotemperature kinetic Ising model (IM0) [10].
+It is the interplay between the mechanisms that underlies both the Ising and the voter models that is responsible for the interesting properties of the PVM discussed in the next sections.
 In some limiting cases, the PVM becomes very similar to the marginal model of Ref.
-[20] and the M = 2 case of Ref.
-[29].
+[22] and the M = 2 case of Ref.
+[31].